Figure–ground (perception): Examples

+The Flag of Canada has also been cited as an example of figure–ground reversal, in which the background edges of the maple leaf can also be seen as two faces arguing.

 Development

 Figure–ground perception precedes all other visual perceptual skills and is one of the first to develop in a young baby.
 The development of perceptual organization develops as early as infancy in human beings.
 In regards to nature versus nurture, concepts such as "lightness" and "proximity" may develop as early as birth, but recognizing "form similarity" may not be functional until activated by particular experiences.

 Three- to four-month olds respond to differences in lightness rather than differences in form similarity.
 It is suggested that scaffolding (the development of new skills over time based on the building of other skills) is responsible for the development of perceptual organization.
 Environment plays a major role in the development of figure-ground perception.